-Our public health advisors adopt a broad approach using regulatory and promotional activities to support the responsible supply of alcohol, promote moderate consumption and encourage harm reduction in the Wellington region.
+Our health promotion advisors adopt a broad approach using regulatory and promotional activities to support the responsible supply of alcohol, promote moderate consumption and encourage harm reduction in the Wellington region.
 We particularly support our priority populations groups: Māori, Pacific and young people.

 Our promotional activities raise awareness of alcohol issues, promote and support effective alcohol policies.